 - Nationwide: MoneyGeek score of 88 out of 100 ($631 per year)

 Erie scored the highest on customer satisfaction and had the second-highest claims experience score, which contributes to the company’s overall positive reputation.
 Nationwide ranked lower than Erie on both customer satisfaction and claims experience.
-Erie’s and North Carolina’s costs are the cheapest compared to other insurers.
+Erie's and Nationwide's costs are the cheapest compared to the other insurers MoneyGeek reviewed.

 Highest satisfaction and second-highest claims ratings